 A titer is an indicator of how much the agglutination test blood sample can be diluted before rheumatoid factor is undetectable.
 A titer of 1:20 indicates that rheumatoid factor can be detected when 1 part of blood is diluted by up to 20 parts saline.
 The lab value for rheumatoid factor of 1:20 or less is considered normal.

-This method mixes the patient's blood with antibodies that cause the blood to clump if rheumatoid factor is present.
+Patient's blood is mixed with antibodies causing it to clump if rheumatoid factor is present.
 A light is passed through the tube containing the mixture and an instrument measures how much light is blocked by the mixture.
 Higher levels of rheumatoid factor create a more cloudy sample and allow less light to pass through, measured in units.
 The lab value for rheumatoid factor of 23 or less units is considered normal.

 When analyzing lab results the following should be considered: